Fil/d3-inertia/README.md

 An extension to [d3-drag](https://github.com/d3/d3-drag) that continues the mouse movement with some inertia (by default, 5 seconds).

+The `inertia` object exposes a `position` and a `velocity`, that correspond to the mouse coordinates relative to the target of the `d3.drag` method.
+During the drag gesture, the position just follows the mouse, and the velocity accumulates the movement.
+When the drag gesture ends, the `render()` method is called repeatedly with a tweening argument `t` that goes from 0 to 1.
+It is up to you to know what to do with these vectors.

+The most simple case is: `currentPosition = last position + t * velocity`.

-This [example](https://bl.ocks.org/Fil/a034e32156b7b25ee9054c1bc50dc0ca) demonstrates some of the parameters of the inertia function.
-As you can see, `d3.inertia` can be used on its own, but you will need to manage quite a few parameters (TODO: a helping function for common use cases).
+This [example](https://bl.ocks.org/Fil/a034e32156b7b25ee9054c1bc50dc0ca) demonstrates a more creative use of the parameters.
+As you can see, `d3.inertia` can be used on its own, but you will need to manage quite a few parameters.

+(TODO: a helping function for common use cases).